Mooring payments are due 4/15/17!

 The Central Port Area located between Route 6 to the north and the South Terminal Area to the south has three major port operating facilities.

 1. State Pier Terminal – This facility is owned by Commonwealth of Massachusetts.
 It is home to freight, cruise, ferry, excursion and commercial fishing operations.
-The Harbor Development Commission through Memorandums of Understanding manages the Ferry Terminal and Cruise operations.
+The New Bedford Port Authority through Memorandums of Understanding manages the Ferry Terminal and Cruise operations.
 See the State's marketing material here.

 - State Pier Terminal has over 8.5 acres available to accommodate 500 shipping containers (stacked) and staging for 70 trucks, with over 1,500 lineal feet of vessel berthing with over 1,100 feet able toaccommodate 30 ft. draft vessels with 780 feet on the south side and 380 feet on the east side of the pier.